Published

 The technical questions you'll actually get asked

 Reporting.
-This is the daily payoff.
 The right tool turns a status update into a board report, a cabinet briefing, or an accreditation exhibit without rebuilding a deck.
 Automated, branded, and pulled from live data — not copied from a spreadsheet the night before.

 Security and trust.
 For an institution handling sensitive data, the basics aren't optional: SOC 2 compliance, single sign-on, role-based permissions so a department sees its data and leadership sees all of it.
 Ask every vendor to show theirs.